orix-software/bpm/mkdocs/docs/tutorial.md

 ## Add a md2hlp file to project

-This is done with 'bpm doc' which will try to find in 'docs' folder ${name}.md and will be used by bpm to generate md2hlp file.
+This is done with 'bpm doc' which will try to find in *docs* folder ${name}.md and will be used by bpm to generate md2hlp file.

 Create a file with "name" of the binary and build man page in markdown format.
 Launch "bpm doc" to generate .hlp for orix